Skip to content

 • Broccoli (cooked, 87 mg per 100 gram)

-WHAT DO VEGANS AND VEGETARIANS NEED TO KNOW ABOUT calcium?
+WHAT DO VEGANS AND VEGETARIANS NEED TO BE AWARE OF WITH REGARD TO calcium?

-Calcium is classified by the DGE as a potentially critical nutrient for vegans and vegetarians.9 However, if you make sure to regularly include calcium-rich foods in your diet, combine them with organic acids and pay attention to your vitamin D intake, you should be taking in perfectly adequate amounts of calcium.
+Calcium is classified by the DGE as a potentially critical nutrient for vegans and vegetarians.9 However, if you make sure to include regular calcium-rich foods in your diet, combine them with organic acids, and pay attention to your vitamin D intake, you should get absolutely adequate amounts of calcium.

-For people who do not eat dairy products, special Plant drinks supplemented with calcium can be a good option.
+For people who give up dairy products, special Vegetable drinks supplemented with calcium be a good option.
 The nutrient is usually added naturally by a calcium-containing red algae.
-You can usually recognize these plant drinks by labels such as "with calcium" or "+ calcium".
+You can usually recognize these plant drinks by labels like "with calcium" or "+ calcium".

 Are dietary supplements with calcium useful?

 Actually should be a Calcium supplementation at a balanced dietas already mentioned, will not be necessary.
-Since Vitamin D plays a major role in calcium absorption, it makes sense either to supplement with vitamin D alone or, if you want to be on the safe side, to use a combined preparation containing vitamin D and calcium.
+Since Vitamin D plays a major role in calcium absorption, it makes sense either to supplement vitamin D exclusively or, if you want to be absolutely sure, to use a combination preparation containing vitamin D and calcium.

-Such a Multi-preparationwhich combines vitamin D, calcium and a number of other nutrients that are particularly relevant for nutrition, you get here*.
+Such a Multi-preparation, which combines both vitamin D, as well as calcium and some more nutrients, especially relevant for nutrition, you get here*.

 Cover the daily calcium requirement